Aaron Douglas (actor): Personal life

 On November 1, 2004, Douglas' wife Debbie died from breast cancer.
 He has a son, Taylor, from a previous relationship, born in 1996.

 Douglas has a love of hockey and has been on skates since he was two years old.
 He still plays hockey as an adult, usually as a goalie.
-He is a Vancouver Canucks fan and can usually be found at home games screaming at the referees along with friends and fellow Sci-Fi Channel alums Daniel Bacon, Dan Payne, and Ryan Robbins.
+He is a Vancouver Canucks fan and can usually be found at home games screaming at the referees along with friends and fellow Sci-Fi Channel alumni Daniel Bacon, Dan Payne, and Ryan Robbins.
 He is also a fan of Wil Wheaton from Star Trek: The Next Generation.
 Douglas has admitted to going "fangirl" on him when meeting him for the first time at a convention in 2008.